lllyasviel/stable-diffusion-webui-forge/README.md

 # Improved Optimization

-First of all, Forge does not change WebUI results
+First of all, Forge does not change WebUI results.
+Installing Forge is not a seed breaking change.

+This is WebUI:

+This is WebUI Forge: